x-zang/x-zang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a postdoc fellow in the Center for Computational and Genomic Medicine at the Children's Hospital of Philadelphia I develop algorithms and computational methodologies for RNA-Seq analysis, transcriptome assembly and annotation, and alternative splicing analysis.
+I am a postdoc fellow in the Center for Computational and Genomic Medicine at the Children's Hospital of Philadelphia.
+I develop algorithms and computational methodologies for RNA-Seq analysis, transcriptome assembly and annotation, and alternative splicing analysis.
 You can find more about me on [Google Scholar](https://scholar.google.com/citations?user=tZhzac0AAAAJ) or [my personal website](https://x-zang.github.io/).